AdaptiveCpp/AdaptiveCpp/doc/install-vulkan.md

 * Get SYCL running on Android device.
 * Enable backed on Windows CI.
 * Enable backend on macOS running on top of moltenVK
+* Add CI to self-hosted runners.
+* Add CI for Google Swiftshader

 ### MVP TODO

-* Fix CI issues with llvm pipe (suspect due to a LLVM 18 build rather than LLVM 19).
-* Add CI to self-hosted runners.
 * Document how generic pointers work.

 ## Test Status